 Both Michael and I use Eagle Creek compression packing cubes (also available on REI here) and don’t have enough good things to say about them.
 They’re super lightweight and really durable and well-made.
 Honestly, they’ll just completely change the way you pack and I don’t know what I’d do without them.
 Click here to read more about the best packing cubes for backpacking!

 Finally, make sure you always take out a valid travel insurance policy when packing as this is undoubtedly essential for backpacking Europe!
 We have always used World Nomads for all of our trips and think this is the best travel insurance available for backpackers.

 They give you the flexibility to extend your policy while on the road, cover you for many adventure activities, allow you to take out a policy when you’re already travelling and have an easy to use and online claim process.
-They offer two basic plans (Standard and Explorer) and also allow you to insure additional valuable electronics.
+They offer two basic plans (Standard and Explorer) and also allow you to ensure additional valuable electronics.
 Click here to get a quote from World Nomads

 Backpacking Europe Packing List: What to Pack